A domain name is your online home address where you will be building your website. Without a domain name, your website has no identity.

 Domain name + Web hosting -> A running website

 To connect your domain name with your web hosting service, you need to use a name server and that name server connects to the IP address of your web server.

 Domain Name -> DNS-> Name Server -> IP Address

 Why A Domain Name Is Required?

-Like how it is impossible to remember phone numbers, similarly it is next to impossible to remember IP addresses.
+Like, it is impossible to remember phone numbers, and similarly, it is next to impossible to remember IP addresses.
 That is why a domain name is important just for our convenience.